 There are some great art shows, events, and festivals near you like:

 The Bellevue Arts Museum conducts one of the largest and most prestigious arts and crafts fair in the Pacific Northwest.
-The BAM Arts Fair featured works by 132 juried artists on a unique e-commerce platform created by The Garrigan Lyman Group, a strategic digital consultancy.
+The BAM Arts Fair features works by hundreds of juried artists on a unique e-commerce platform created by The Garrigan Lyman Group which is a strategic digital consultancy.

-Valleyfest is hosted each September at Mirabeau Point Park, Plantes Ferry Sports Complex, and CenterPlace Regional Event Center.
-Live entertainment for the entire family, a chance to connect and have fun with friends, and a chance to acknowledge the skills of area youngsters will all be going down.
+Valleyfest is hosted each September at Mirabeau Point Park, Plantes Ferry Sports Complex, and CenterPlace Regional Event Center where you will find live entertainment for the entire family, the opportunity to connect and have fun with friends, and a chance to acknowledge the skills of area youngsters will all be going down.

 Don’t forget about the downtown First Friday Artwalk that kicks off the first weekend of each month and the Queer Art Walk that we are discussing further in that section.